Game Design

 Armed with this quick primer on game design, you can now go forth and design games of your own.
 These can be super simple games you play with pencil and paper, or giant world-spanning massively multiplayer online games.
 Go make games!

 Hungry for more?
 Check out my essay on the design of Super Mario Bros.
+Or an essay specifically about how Level Design is Game Design.

 Also, I asked my friends for game design topic suggestions.
 Lots of good ideas and links on...